ENSTABretagneRobotics/RemoteWebcam/ReadMe.txt

 _ ..\Extensions : some image functions.

 Please do not try to build the program in a directory that contains commas!
 Mind the line endings in the configuration files depending on the OS (use e.g. the command dos2unix *.txt to convert line endings for Linux)!

+If recording does not work, try to specify another codec in RemoteWebcamMultiSrv.txt.

 See also https://github.com/ENSTABretagneRobotics/Android and http://www.ensta-bretagne.fr/lebars/utilities/.